General Grant New Recipients – February 2026 Announcement

 The Nunavut Law Foundation will be awarding students and youths in each region across Nunavut in honor of Justice Beverly Browne, who was the first senior judge in the Nunavut Court of Justice.
 The Upinnaqtuq Award commemorates her great leadership, active volunteerism in Nunavut’s communities, commitment to social justice, and particular dedication to working with youth.
 The overall goal of the Award is to celebrate one’s accomplishment, whether as a role model or an individual who has or is taking steps to overcome personal challenges.Learn more about past recipients.

-As a member of your community (including principals, teachers, student support assistants, organizations, and any member of the public that is not directly related to the student or youth).
+As a member of your community (including principals, teachers, student support assistants, organizations, and any member of the public who is not directly related to the student or youth).

 The Foundation is asking you to provide an email or letter to nominate an individual who embodies leadership, conflict resolution, peace, or who made strong efforts to change to become a role model, demonstrating remarkable progress in rehabilitation.